-CHAPTER 2 ADDITION AND SUBTRACTION STRATEGIES Interview-based Performance Task (Please refer to the Introduction to the Teacher's Guide for Class 2 for the marking scheme while using the Interview-based Performance Task.)
-Task and Interview prompts Key concepts and skills to look for Provide the student with a set of snap cubes in two colours (e.g., 5 red cubes and 6 blue cubes), and a blank paper.
+Student Name: Roll no.: Section: CHAPTER 2 ADDITION AND SUBTRACTION STRATEGIES Interview-based Performance Task (Please refer to the the marking scheme while using the Interview-based P Task and Interview prompts Key concepts and skills to look for Provide the student with a set of snap cubes in two colours (e.g., 5 red cubes and 6 blue cubes), and a blank paper.
 And, ask: Can you write an addition sentence for this set of cubes?
 Use appropriate probing questions, if required.
 Have the student describe what each of the numbers in the sentence means.
 Have the student write the related addition and subtraction sentences, by asking questions such as: Can you write this addition sentence in another way?
 How are these two addition sentences different?
 Why is the sum the same?
 Can you write a related subtraction sentence for this addition sentence?
 How do you know that 11 - 5 = 6?
 What is another subtraction sentence for this situation?
 Have the student write an addition sentence using two different numbers, other than 5 and 6, for which the sum is 11.
 Ask him/her to tell how he/she determined the sum.
 Have the student write a subtraction sentence using two different numbers, other than 11 and 5, for which the difference is 6.
-Ask him/her to tell how he/she determined the sum.
-The student is able to: Represent a part-part-whole situation with an addition sentence.
+Ask him/her to tell how he/she determined The student is able to: Represent a part-part-whole situation with an addition sentence.
 Describe what each number in an addition sentence means.
 Use the commutative property of addition.
 Write the related addition and subtraction sentences for an addition sentence.
 Write more than one addition fact for the same sum.
 Use an appropriate strategy to add two numbers.
 Write more than one subtraction fact for the same difference.
-Use an appropriate strategy to find the difference of two numbers.
-Strengths: nd Marks Areas of Need: Follow up Steps: Teacher's Signature and Date: Summary of the Summative Assessment for Chanter 2 Summary of the Summative Assessment for Chapter 2 CA marks from Chapter 2 (Marks out of 10):
+Use an appropriate strategy to find the difference of two numbers. the sum.
+Strengths: and Marks Areas of Need: Follow up Steps: Teacher's Signature and Date: Cummon, of the Cummotive Accessment for Chanter 2 Summary of the Summative Assessment for Chapter 2 CA marks from Chapter 2 (Marks out of 10):